What to Eat and Drink in Shanghai: The Ultimate Foodie Guide

 19. French Concession: This area has lots of cute shops, boutiques and restaurants.
 The main area to walk around in is along Anfu Road and Wuyuan Road where it intersects with Wulumuqi Road

 Craving pizza?
-Here is a list of Shanghai's best pizza spot, and here is a global guide to pizza and where to try it in Shanghai
+Here is a list of Shanghai's best pizza spots, and here is a global guide to pizza and where to try it in Shanghai

 Craving sandwiches?
 Here is a guide to Shanghai's best sandwiches.